BG-Parliament/bg_parliament/readme.md

-# BG_Parliament
+# Bulgarian Parliament Stream Viewer

 A lightweight Flutter client designed to display the live HLS stream from the Bulgarian Parliament.
 The app maintains an awake screen state and features an NTP synchronized clock.

-## Disclaimer
+# Disclaimer

+This project is not affiliated with, endorsed by, or associated with the Bulgarian National Assembly or any government institution.
 This project does **not** claim any rights to the video stream content.
-All rights belong to their respective owners.
-This app simply provides a Flutter-based interface to access the stream.
+All rights to the video stream and official symbols belong to their respective owners.
+This app simply provides a Flutter based interface to access the stream.

 ## License